IBM-Cloud/DevOps-Services-Docs/docs/deploy_ext/index.md

   b.
 For the job type, select **Build**.

   c.
-For the builder type, select **IBM Globalization**.
+For the builder type, select **IBM Globalization Pipeline**.

   d.
 For the organization and space, verify the values and update them if needed.

   e.
 In the **Source file name** field, type the name and extension of the `.properties` or `.json` input file.
-If you have files in different subdirectories and all of the files have the same name, you can type the name only one time.
-For example, if you have a `messages_en.properties` file in three directories, type `messages_en.properties` for the source file name so that all of them are translated.
+If you have files in different subdirectories, but they all have the same name, you only need to type the file name once.
+For example, if you have a `messages_en.properties` file in three directories, type `messages_en.properties` for the source file name, and all files with that name will be translated.

   f.
 Determine whether to select the **Set up service and space for me** check box.